 35) Paris is not the Gastronomy capital of France

 It may surprise you to learn that Lyon France has been “The Gastronomic Capital of the World” since 1935!
 Not Paris.

 There are over 4000 restaurants in Lyon, including 20

-It’s unclear what measure they used to come up with this title, but I personally believe that this title is somewhat skewed towards western taste buds.
+It’s unclear what measure they used to come up with this title, but I believe this is somewhat skewed towards western taste buds.
 Don’t forget that

 36) France is the most profitable country for McDonald’s after the United States.